 Nicholas Kittleson, attorney and mediator, is committed to providing quality legal services in the field of civil law.
-He is a member of the National Consumer Law Center.
-Mr. Kittleson has also taught continuing education courses on civil law.
+He is a member of the National Consumer Law Center and the Employment Law section of the Alaska Bar Association.
+Mr. Kittleson has also taught continuing education courses on employment and consumer legal issues.
 Furthermore, he created the Alaska Court System's Manual for Child Custody and Visitation Mediation in 1999.
-His experience also includes years of legal service to a variety of clients.

 Kittleson Law Office is dedicated to serving the public in attempt to follow our Christian faith and beliefs.
 We feel a strong calling to fight for justice for those that the powerful have abused, mistreated or taken advantage of.
 We are guided by scriptures that we work to live out in our professional lives.